tcarland/gktrace/README.md

-This project was conceived as an example of the network library this uses and borrows from a separate path analysis and probing tool developed separately using the same library.
+This project was conceived as an example of the network library this uses and borrows from a separate path analysis and probing tool developed using the same library.

 Building gktrace:
 ```